JanInquisitor/portfolio-homework/README.md

 This is a portfolio made with HTML/CSS and flexbox!

 ## Installation
-You can clone the project from the official[repository](https://github.com/JanInquisitor/portfolio-homework)
+You can clone the project from the official [repository](https://github.com/JanInquisitor/portfolio-homework)
 ```bash

 git clone https://github.com/JanInquisitor/portfolio-homework